mjpitz/rpi-cloud-init/README.md

 ```

 The output of this script is a directory full of configurations for your each host.
-Host names are computed from the static IP address and are prefixed with `ip-` as such.
+I compute host names from the assigned static IP address and prefix it with `ip-` as such.

 ```
 $ ls -1 cloud-init/generated/